Constantinople – 431 AD

 Rosemary retreated to her room.
 Perplexed.
 Very concerned about Viviana and Andre.
 For now, she would commit the situation to God in prayer, trusting God to guide her.

-Later when she could hear Anna and Fredrick outside in the courtyard she knew it was time to go meet with Giamo.
+Later when she heard Anna and Fredrick outside in the courtyard she knew it was time to go meet with Giamo.

 Giamo stood up and bowed his head as she walked into the library.
 “Good afternoon, Ms. Rosemary.”